TheDAALab/binlearn/docs/source/installation.rst

 Install from PyPI
 -----------------

-The easiest way to install the Binning Framework is using pip:
+The easiest way to install the binlearn library is using pip:

 .. code-block:: bash